European Energy Exchange

 - Final Settlement price: Published daily around 19:25:00 CET.

-- Open Interest : Published daily around 21:10:00 CET.
+- Open Interest: Published daily around 21:10:00 CET.

 Settlement price and open interest are only provided for options and futures outrights that had any trades during the day.
 Settlement price and open interest are not provided for Freight Futures and Options.

-Manual trades do not affect price statistics.
+On-exchange trades manually entered by T7 Market Supervision do not affect price statistics.

 Off-market trades

-to distinguish them from on-exchange trades, which have their publisher_id
+Off-market trades have their publisher_id set to XEEE.EOBI.XOFF to distinguish them from on-exchange trades, which have their publisher_id set to XEEE.EOBI.XEEE.

-This distinction is also reflected on the OHLCV schemas - if an interval contains both on-market and off-market trades for an instrument, two OHLCV messages will be published for that instrument on that interval, one with XEEE.EOBI.XEEE
+This distinction is also reflected on the OHLCV schemas - if an interval contains both on-market and off-market trades for an instrument, two OHLCV messages will be published for that instrument on that interval, one with XEEE.EOBI.XEEE as the publisher_id and one with XEEE.EOBI.XOFF.

 Order Identifier

-) field.
-Instead, it relies on two fields to uniquely identify an order of a given instrument: TrdRegTSTimePriority
+EOBI does not provide an order identifier (order_id) field.
+Instead, it relies on two fields to uniquely identify an order of a given instrument: TrdRegTSTimePriority (priority timestamp) and Side.

-field in MBO schema by combining both priority timestamp and side.
-To extract the priority timestamp from the order_id
+Databento normalizes the order_id field in MBO schema by combining both priority timestamp and side.
+To extract the priority timestamp from the order_id, the most-significant bit can be masked, as below:

 priority_timestamp = order_id & 0x7FFFFFFFFFFFFFFF